Faithful-Resource-Pack/CompliBot/translation-guide.md

 ```
     "_CONTRIBUTORS": [ "your name here", "other people here", "oldest contributor here" ],
 ```
-~~All thats left to do once you translated a few (or all of the) keys is to run `npm run genLang` in a terminal (and make sure you are in the same directory as this file) to generate `lang/README.md` with correct coverage of your language.~~
+All thats left to do once you translated a few (or all of the) keys is to run `npm run genLang` in a terminal (and make sure you are in the same directory as this file) to generate `lang/README.md` with correct coverage of your language.

-The language readme now generates upon push.
+_The language readme will soon generate on push once i figure out how to use workflows lol_

 ## Supporting a new language
-To create a new `.json` file, first look at `lang/README.md` and find the country code corresponding with your language then follow the steps above.
+To create a new `.json` file, first look at `lang/README.md` and find the country code (e.g en-US => en-US.json) corresponding with your language (Capitalization matters, use en-US.json not en-us.json for instance) then follow the steps above.